jon-harper/OmniBox/docs/tour.md

 - :material-alpha-p-box: :material-alpha-s-box-outline: Side panel
 - :material-alpha-p-box: :material-alpha-b-box-outline: Bottom panel

 Panels cover the outside of OmniBox and mount of a range of options.
-Front, side, and rear panels are typically used for connectors and fans.
+Front, side, and rear panels are typically used for connectors, fans, and ventilation.

-Panels have a range of supported parts and options.
-There is a blank `STEP` and Fusion 360 template for each panel category to create new panels.
+There is a blank `STEP` and Fusion 360 template for each panel category to allow users to create new panels.

 ### :material-alpha-p-box: :material-alpha-f-box-outline: Front Panel